Meeting & Study Room

 Use of the Lincoln Heritage Public Library (LHPL) facilities is provided as a community service to patrons with the exceptions as stated in the policy.

-The first priority for use of the facilities is given to library-related or sponsored programs and activities.
+The priority for use of the facilities is given to library-related or sponsored programs and activities.

 The LHPL located in Dale has three (3) meeting rooms located on the lower level.

 For groups of 10 or less, the main level study room may also be used on a first-come, first-served basis.

 A form needs to be completed at the circulation desk when using any meeting/study room, as the library needs an accurate count of usage for statistics purposes.